How does this company make money?

 What does this company depend on?

-The mechanism runs on completed wafers sourced from TSMC and Samsung foundries, leadframe and substrate materials from Japanese suppliers, wire bonding equipment from Kulicke and Soffa, automated test equipment from Teradyne and Advantest, and export licenses that permit cross-border movement of wafers and packaged chips between Asian facilities.
+The company cannot run without completed wafers from TSMC and Samsung, leadframe and substrate packaging materials from Japanese suppliers, wire-bonding equipment from Kulicke & Soffa, automated test equipment from Teradyne and Advantest, and government export licenses that allow wafers and chips to move between its Asian facilities.

 Who depends on this company?